christopher-j-snyder/Twitter-data-mining/README.md

   svmModel("training_set.txt", "alb.txt", "output.txt")

-  where alb.txt can be swapped for any of the other input tweet files.
+where alb.txt is the testing set and can be swapped for any of the other input tweet files.
 This function will score your tweets using the training set as a reference and write the positive ones to the output file.
 A class label of 1 is positive, while a class label of 0 is negative.